jmcerrejon/php_uploader/README.md

 * Login.

+* Better looking.
+I don't use any css.
+Maybe I could use a framework.
+Spoiler: I love [Bulma](https://bulma.io/).

-* Use the .env parameters for output folder.
+* Copy the .env.example to .env and change parameters as your like.

 * Refactor all into classes.